Multi-Commodity Multi-Facility Network Design: Problem Formulation

+We use $ w_i^k$ to denote the net demand of node $i\in\cN$ for commodity $k\in\cK$.
+More precisely, let $ w_i^k=\tki$ for $i\not=k$ and $w_k^k = -\sum_{j \in \cN} \tkj$ for $k\in\cK$.
+Note that each node $k\in \cK$ is the unique supplier of commodity $k$ and flow of each commodity in the network needs to be disaggregated to obtain an individual routing for origin-destination pairs.
+We also note that the aggregated commodity description can only be used if the flow routing cost does not depend on both the origin and the destination of the traffic that needs to be routed.

-The demand data for the problem is given by matrix $\cT=\{\tij\}$, where $\tij\ge0$ is the amount of (directed) traffic that should be routed from node $i\in \cN$ to $j\in \cN$.
+\ignore{The demand data for the problem is given by matrix $\cT=\{\tij\}$, where $\tij\ge0$ is the amount of (directed) traffic that should be routed from node $i\in \cN$ to $j\in \cN$.
 Using matrix $\cT$, we can define a collection of commodities, each of which has a certain supply and demand at each node of the network.
 For example, defining a commodity for each $\tij>0$ leads to the so-called {\em disaggregated} commodity formulation.
 On the other hand, defining a commodity for each node of the network that has positive outgoing (or, alternatively incoming) demand, gives the so-called {\em aggregated} commodity formulation.
 Using a minimal vertex cover of the so-called demand graph, one obtains the smallest number of commodities required to formulate a given problem instance correctly, see \cite{DBLP:journals/siamdm/Gunluk07}.
 Therefore, it is possible to define different formulations for the same problem by changing what is meant by a commodity.
-Computationally, formulations that use a small set of commodities are more desirable as the resulting mixed-integer programs have fewer variables.
 For the sake of concreteness, we will use the aggregated commodity description but we note that most of the discussion below does not depend on how the commodities are defined.
 Let $\cK\subseteq\cN$ denote the collection of nodes with positive supply, i.e.,

 We use $ w_i^k$ to denote the net demand of node $i\in\cN$ for commodity $k\in\cK$.
 More precisely, let $ w_i^k=\tki$ for $i\not=k$ and $w_k^k = -\sum_{j \in \cN} \tkj$ for $k\in\cK$.
-Note that each node $k\in \cK$ is the unique supplier of commodity $k$ and flow of each commodity in the network needs to be disaggregated to obtain an individual routing for origin-destination pairs.
+Note that each node $k\in \cK$ is the unique supplier of commodity $k$ and flow of each commodity in the network needs to be disaggregated to obtain an individual routing for origin-destination pairs. }

 New capacity can be installed in the network using integer multiples of facilities $\cM$, where a single unit of facility $m\in\cM$ provides capacity $c_m$.
 Without loss of generality, we assume that $c_m\in\Z$ for all $m\in\cM$ and $c_1<c_2<\ldots<c_{|M|}$.
 In this setting the network design problem involves installing enough additional capacity on the arcs of the network so that traffic can be routed simultaneously without violating arc capacities.
 For $i\in \cN$, let